UMM-CSci-3601/intro-to-git/README.md

 * [A nice IntelliJ video on the different between _merging_ commits and _rebasing_ commits](https://www.youtube.com/watch?v=Nftif2ynvdA)

 We also made
-[a screencast that walks through many of the key steps in this lab][screencast].
-You might find it useful
-to watch that before lab, especially if you find videos like that helpful.
+[a screencast that walks through many of the key steps in this lab][screencast] in [IDEA][idea].
+You might find it useful to watch that before lab, especially if you find videos like that helpful, even though our tools and workflow will be different; the concepts are similar.
 You might also want to at least skim one or two of the tutorials listed above; we would definitely encourage at least [the first one][CodeSchool].